Shellyspike/Primo/Primo.ActiveDirectory_en.md

 ## Usage Examples of Primo.ActiveDirectory

-An RPA project that teaches how to work with the library's components is available on the [Learning](https://github.com/PrimoRPA/Learning) page:
+An RPA project that teaches how to work with the library's elements is available on the [Learning](https://github.com/PrimoRPA/Learning) page:

 1. Download the archive containing all the learning materials.
 2. Extract the archive and open the **ActiveDirectoryExamples** project in Studio.